-Azalea is a part of the Rhododendron family, and is a very popular garden plant.
-Its brightly colored flowers will bring colour to almost any garden in spring.
+Azalea is a part of the Rhododendron family and is a very popular garden plant.
+Its bright flowers will bring colour to almost any garden in spring.

-The real difference between them is that Rhododendron is evergreen.
-Whereas Azalea is deciduous and thus sheds its leaves with the coming of autumn.
-It is also smaller than the average Rhododendron, generally spoken of as a bush, with smaller leaves and blooms.
+The real difference between Rhododendron and Azalea is that Rhododendron is evergreen, whereas Azalea is deciduous and therefore sheds its leaves with the coming of autumn.
+Azalea is also smaller than the average Rhododendron, generally spoken of as a shrub or bush with smaller leaves and blooms.

-However, if you receive such a gift, remember that Azalea does best outdoors and that if you transplant it from the pot into the ground you will see the plant at its best.
+If you receive a potted Azalea plant a gift remember that Azalea does best when growing outdoors and that if you transplant it from the pot into the ground you will achieve better results.

 Planting Azaleas

 These plants can be propagated in a variety of ways.
-They can be grown from cuttings, or graftings, or even from seeds.
-However, it is not recommended that you start this plant from the seed as plants that are grown in this way can take between two to ten years before they first flower.
+They can be grown from cuttings, by grafting, or from seeds.
+It is not recommended that you start this plant from seed as they can take between two to ten years before they first flower.

-These plants, when bought this way, can be kept indoors as ornamental plants while the period of flowering lasts, and when this is over, they can then be transplanted into a flower bed or wherever in your garden you wish.
+These plants can be kept indoors as ornamental plants during the period of flowering.
+When flowering has finished they can then be transplanted into a flower bed in your garden if you wish.

-If you have an Azalea plant that you wish to transplant in this way, be advised that the best time to do that is early in spring or autumn.
-And remember that the smallest Azalea bushes transplant more successfully.
+Be advised that the best time to transplant Azalea plants is early in spring or autumn.
+And remember that small Azalea bushes transplant more successfully than large ones.

 Azalea Care Instructions

-Azalea care is not difficult, but a few tips can go a long way.
+Azalea care is not difficult but a few tips can be useful.

-Like many similar plants, Azalea prefers acidic soil and grows best in partial or complete shade.
-This plant must never be exposed to the heat of the midday sun. the soil must be moist and well drained.
-Let me emphasize again that you must ensure that the soil is acidic.
+Azalea is a plant that must not be located where it will get hot from the sun during the middle of the day and its soil should be kept well drained and moist.
+Let me emphasize again that you must ensure that the soil is acidic for best results.
 This plant will not tolerate alkaline soils.
 Enrich the soil with manure.

 Azalea Care - Start with Soil